Zwift – How does it work and what can you do with it? [How-To]

 Zwift turns any training session on your turbo trainer into a fun experience.
 In fact, once you’ve started using Zwift, you might not want to try anything else.
 Zwift is the most used software to connect your interactive turbo trainer to your computer.
 All your efforts on the turbo trainer can be seen – on your computer screen – in a virtual landscape.
-Even the rate of increase – if you have the right smart turbo trainer – is automatically adjusted.
-Cycling on the turbo trainer has never been so much fun!
+Even the gradients increase – if you have the right smart turbo trainer – is automatically adjusted.
+Cycling on the turbo trainer has never been this much fun!
 We’ve listed everything about Zwift for you, from how to get started, what you need, to tips that will benefit even the most experienced Zwifter.

 Zwift is cycling and training with thousand of others

 These people are of all kinds of different levels.
 From beginners, who are just riding their first metres, to professionals.
-Do not be surprised, when Steve Cummings, Simon Yates, Mark Cavendish, Mathew Hayman or one of the many other profs who ride with Zwift regularly, catch up with you uphill.
+Do not be surprised, when Steve Cummings, Simon Yates, Mark Cavendish, Mathew Hayman or one of the many other pros who ride with Zwift regularly, catch up with you uphill.

 How does Zwift work – how-to in 6 steps